Taqib/SSH_Key-Based_Authentication_to_access_Multiple_EC2_instances_via_a_Bastion_Server/README.md

 Host bastion: This section defines the connection to your bastion server.
 The HostName is the public IP of the bastion server, and IdentityFile specifies the private key used for authentication.

 Host private-instance-X: These sections define the connection to each private instance.
 The ProxyJump bastion directive tells SSH to first connect to the bastion server before connecting to the private instance.

+Step 2: Simplified SSH Access
+With the above configuration, you can now SSH into any of your instances with simple commands from your local machine:

+SSH into the Bastion Server:
+"ssh bastion"

+SSH into Private Server 1:
+"ssh private-server1"

+SSH into Private Server 2:
+"ssh private-server2"

+SSH into Private Server 3:
+"ssh private-server3"

+Benefits of Using an SSH Config File
+Streamlined Workflow: No need to remember and type long SSH commands.
+Just use the server name you defined in the config file.

+Multi-Hop SSH Made Easy: The ProxyJump option allows for seamless SSH connections through the bastion server, making multi-hop SSH effortless.

+Centralized Key Management: You don’t need to specify the private key file with each command; it’s all handled by the config file.

+Security Note
+Ensure that your ~/.ssh/config file is secure by setting appropriate permissions:

+"chmod 600 ~/.ssh/config"

+This will prevent unauthorized users from viewing or modifying your SSH configuration.

+If you want to push your project into github, make sure to write the keyfiles name in the .gitignore file.

+Conclusion
+By using the SSH config file, you can significantly simplify and secure your SSH access to multiple instances, especially when dealing with bastion servers and private instances.
+This approach not only saves time but also reduces the potential for errors in your SSH workflow.